vonkanehoffen/wix-style-react/src/Page/README.MIGRATION.md

 min-height: 0;
 ```

-Now it is enought that the parent has a determined height.
+Now it is enough that the parent has a determined height.

 ```js
 <div style={{height: '100vh'}}>